-The specific nature of the information to be contained in an Annual Report or the notices of enumerated events is set forth in the form of Continuing Disclosure Certificate attached as APPENDIX D. These covenants will be made in order to assist the Purchaser (as defined below) in complying with Securities Exchange Commission Rule 15c2-12(b)(5) (the "Rule").
+The City has covenanted for the benefit of the holders of the Notes to provide notices of the occurrence of certain enumerated events.
+The notices of enumerated events will be filed by the City with the Municipal Securities Rulemaking Board.
+The specific nature of the information to be contained in the notices of enumerated events is summarized under the caption "APPENDIX D - Form of Continuing Disclosure Certificate."
+These covenants have been made in order to assist the purchaser of the Notes in complying with Rule 15c2- 12(b)(5) promulgated under the Securities Exchange Act of 1934, as amended (the "Rule").

-The City and its related governmental entities have previously entered into numerous disclosure undertakings under the Rule in connection with the issuance of long-term obligations See Note 8 of the City's Comprehensive Annual Financial Report attached to this Official Statement as APPENDIX B.
+The City and its related governmental entities have previously entered into numerous disclosure undertakings under the Rule in connection with the issuance of long-term obligations.
+See Note 8 of the City's Annual Comprehensive Financial Report attached to this Official Statement as APPENDIX B.

-In the previous five years, the City failed to timely file a material event notice in connection with the failure to meet its debt service coverage covenant for one series of the City's bonds.
+In the previous five years, the City failed to timely file a material event notice in connection with a rating change for one series of the City's outstanding bonds.
 To ensure future compliance with its continuing disclosure undertakings, the City has developed procedures for including all required continuing disclosure information in the supplementary section of its audited financial statements.
-In addition, the City has engaged NHA Advisors, LLC, to review this information annually to ensure compliance with its continuing disclosure undertakings, including the undertaking to be entered into in connection with the Bonds.
+In addition, the City has engaged NHA Advisors, LLC, to review this information annually to ensure compliance with its continuing disclosure undertakings, including the undertaking to be entered into in connection with the Notes.